SacredData/hyper-music/docs/README.md

-# Multipli.city
+# jekyll-hypermusic
 > A jekyll theme designed to maximize musical independence and enhance musical virtue.

-Jekyll code for the Sonic Multiplicities deep-learning music project.
+`jekyll-hypermusic` is a jekyll template for the Sonic Multiplicities deep-learning music project's website.
+It is meant to serve as the project's "home base," while also linking prodigiously to all other places on the web where our music exists in some form or another.

 * Aims to implement [OpenGraph](https://ogp.me/), [Schema.org](https://schema.org/), and other protocols for indexing.
 * Allows for posting of individual tracks, albums, playlists, and/or videos.